Welcome to Pictorial Planet

 If I've helped you in some way you can also give a donation, either one off or monthly

 I now make and sell a complete and unique developer solution for your film and darkroom needs.

-In my opinion these are the best staining and tanning developers ever formulated including the famous Dixactol Ultra, Exactol Lux, Prescysol, Prescysol Extra Fine plus new Alkali-Fix, and Alkali-Stop.
+In my opinion these are the best staining and tanning developers ever formulated including the famous Dixactol Ultra, Exactol Lux, Prescysol, Prescysol Extra Fine plus new Alkali-Fix, and unique Alkali-Stop.

 Some film photographers don't want to make their own developers, fix, or stop and would rather buy pre-made solutions.
 So I'm happy to provide these amazing developers to you.

 I've been supporting the film community for many years through my books, my YouTube channel, my website, and through emails, explaining how to make and use developers, stops, and fixes, and I'm very happy indeed that many do.
 However, I got to thinking months ago about expanding my support to those who don't want to make their own solutions but want to be able to procure the best at a very reasonable price.
 So in summer 2022 I found and made contact with Peter Hogan, the man who owns the Barry Thornton (and his own) formulas, to ask if I could make and provide this range of pyro staining formulas, developers I know are of high quality.
 These developers had been lost, for many years in the UK and European markets being only available in the states from the Photographer's Formulary.

 I have personally used these commercial developers and can fully recommend them.
 In fact, Dixactol Ultra used to be my go to developer before Thornton died in 2003 and for a short time after while it was still for sale by Hogan.

 So, today on September 16th, 2022 I am launching a shop to sell these particular developers, stops, and fixers to those who have used them before and want to use them again, or to those who just don't want to make their own but want very high quality staining formulas.

 I send these developers all over the world.